balderb/markdown-challenge/README.md

 #### you can always count on me when in doubt about some code or program!
 Let's look at it together!

-I'm an enthusastic and empathic co-worker who's always in for a challange!
+I'm an enthusastic and empathic co-worker who's always in for a challenge!

 #### Here is a funny story